isuncoin/iccd/src/ripple/app/misc/README.md

 support for those Amendments.
 Just a few nodes vetoing an Amendment will normally keep it from being accepted.
 Nodes could also vote yes on an Amendments even before it obtains a super-majority.
 This might make sense for a critical bug fix.

-Validators that support an amendment that is not yet enabled announce their support in their validations.
-If 80% support is achieved, they will introduce a pseudo-transaction to track the amendment's majority status in the ledger.

-If an amendment whose majority status is reported in a ledger loses that majority status, validators will introduce pseudo-transactions to remove the majority status from the ledger.

-If an amendment holds majority status for two weeks, validators will introduce a pseudo-transaction to enable the amendment.

-All amednements are assumed to be critical and irreversible.
-Thus there is no mechanism to disable or revoke an amendment, nor is there a way for a server to operate while an amendment it does not understand is enabled.

 ---